 - 1. Remove power from the device. - 2.
 Unscrew the white plastic cover from the top of the unit. - 3.
-Make the desired changes on the configuration panel. - 4.
-Reinstall the white plastic cover and gasket to maintain NEMA/IP ratings.
+Make the desired changes on the configuration panel.
+Note that each sensor has its own panel and DIP switch settings must match for each sensor in the pair. - Reinstall the white plastic cover and gasket to maintain NEMA/IP ratings.